pupilfirst/pupilfirst/README.md

 - Reflect on their work and make improvements.
 - And finally, get involved in the learning process by answering questions from their peers.

-## Features
+## Documentation

-Visit [docs.pupilfirst.com](https://docs.pupilfirst.com) for a detailed explanation of Pupilfirst's features.
+Visit [docs.pupilfirst.com](https://docs.pupilfirst.com) for a detailed explanation of Pupilfirst's features, and to learn how to set up this repository for development and deployment.

 ## Changelog

 Visit [pupilfirst.com/changelog](https://www.pupilfirst.com/changelog) to view the full changelog.

-## Development

-Developer documentation for Pupilfirst LMS can be found at [developers.pupilfirst.com](https://developers.pupilfirst.com).